eduard7mar/hero-admin/README.md

 - **React:** The project is built using the React library for building user interfaces.

 - **Redux and Redux Toolkit:** State management is handled efficiently using Redux and the Redux Toolkit.

+- **RTK Query:** Provides a simple and efficient way to manage data in the Redux store and work with external resources such as APIs.

 - **Formik and Yup:** Formik is employed for form management, while Yup ensures data validation.